What Is Efficient Frontier?

 Introduced by Nobel Prize winner Harry Markowitz, the efficient frontier theory is considered to be the cornerstone of modern portfolio theory.

-According to Markowitz, for every point on the efficient frontier, there is at least one portfolio that can be constructed from all available investments that has the expected risk and return corresponding to that point.
+According to Markowitz, for every point on the efficient frontier, there is at least one portfolio that can be constructed from all available investments (with the expected risk and return corresponding to that point).

-An example appears below.
-Note how the efficient frontier allows investors to understand how a portfolio's expected returns vary with the amount of risk taken.
+Graphically, the efficient frontier compares investments on a scale of risk (x-axis) and return (y-axis).
+The graph below shows investors how a portfolio's expected returns vary with the amount of risk taken.